TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

           nics.*.ip   # for lookup matching any interface nics.0.ip   # for list output or lookup of a specific interface

+    nics.*.allow_dhcp_spoofing:

+        With this property set to true, this VM will be able to operate as a DHCP server on this interface.
+Without this, some of the packets required of a DHCP server will not get through.

+        type: boolean
+        vmtype: OS,KVM
+        listable: yes (see above)
+        create: yes
+        update: yes
+        default: false

+    nics.*.allow_ip_spoofing:

+        With this property set to true, this VM will be able to send and receive packets over this nic that don't match the IP address specified by the ip property.

+        type: boolean
+        vmtype: OS,KVM
+        listable: yes (see above)
+        create: yes
+        update: yes
+        default: false

+    nics.*.allow_mac_spoofing:

+        With this property set to true, this VM will be able to send packets from this nic with MAC addresses that don't match the mac property.

+        type: boolean
+        vmtype: OS,KVM
+        listable: yes (see above)
+        create: yes
+        update: yes
+        default: false

+    nics.*.allow_restricted_traffic:

+        With this property set to true, this VM will be able to send restricted network traffic (packets that are not IPv4, IPv6, or ARP) from this nic.

+        type: boolean
+        vmtype: OS,KVM
+        listable: yes (see above)
+        create: yes
+        update: yes
+        default: false

     nics.*.blocked_outgoing_ports:

         Array of ports on which this nic is prevented from sending traffic.